Stress Free Holidays Part 5

 Also, remember that now, after Halloween, is a great time to buy Halloween decorations at a discount.
 If you know you want something for next year try to get it now, while it is marked down, and place it with your other items to use next year.

-Something else my husband and I are planning to do is to go buy up some deeply discounted Halloween costumes.
-My kids love to play dress up, and these are great as Christmas and birthday gifts in our house.
-You may want to do this too!
+Something else my husband and I sometimes used to do, when the kids were younger, was buy some deeply discounted Halloween costumes.
+My kids loved to play dress up, and these were great as Christmas and birthday gifts in our house.
+If you'd like to do that, now is the time!

-Like I said before, this week is the beginning of your Thanksgiving planning.
+Like I said before, this week is real beginning of your Thanksgiving planning, although I gave you a couple of resources to get you started last week.

 This week I want you to think about the main meal for Thanksgiving, whether you are bringing something to someone else's house, or making and serving everything at your own.

-Obviously, if you cook it all yourself there is more work involved than if you are just bringing a dish, so your Thanksgiving planning time may vary from others.
+Obviously, if you cook it all yourself there is more work involved than if you are just bringing a dish somewhere else, so your Thanksgiving planning time may vary from others.

 Create your Thanksgiving grocery list and write out your Thanksgiving dinner menu.
 Check any recipes you haven't used in a while to make sure you aren't forgetting one of the ingredients, and make sure you have it, or that it goes on the grocery list.